Rokasl/CS408_project/report/source/12_chapter_5.md

 However, for example, "pair" type of expressions are more complicated, because the "pair" contains two expressions, so the compiler has to evaluate them both separately.
-The proccess is similar to experimental's systems addition, since the it makes a resumption for the second compoenent and keeps computing the first one:
+The proccess is similar to experimental's systems addition, since the compiler makes a resumption for the second compoenent and keeps computing the first one:

 ```haskell
 expCompile xis ftable stk (ecar :& ecdr) = do